IPR Faculty Tackle Urban Challenges at Global Conference

 In the recently concluded negotiations to avoid the fiscal cliff, a higher tax rate for top earners was one of the biggest sticking points between Republicans and Democrats.
 A December 7 IPR policy research briefing on Capitol Hill brought together three national experts to cut through some of the verbal sparring on the topic.
-Panelists were IPR sociologist Monica Prasad, economist William Gale of the Brookings Institution, and rising scholar Charles Varner of Princeton University.
+Panelists were IPR sociologist Monica Prasad, economist William Gale of the Brookings Institution, and rising scholar Charles Varner of Stanford University.

 Faculty Spotlight: Thomas McDade

 Using biomarkers from finger-stick blood spot samples and data from around the globe, IPR biological anthropologist Thomas McDade is revolutionizing the way population-based biological data is collected and studied.
 Specifically, he looks at how social and physical environments contribute to variation in human health and affect immune function and inflammation, which contribute to disease risk.